Palouse Mall

 Palouse Place (previously Palouse Mall and Palouse Empire Mall) is an enclosed shopping mall in the western United States, located in Moscow, Idaho.
-Opened in 1976, the mall is anchored by Michael's, Old Navy, Rite Aid, Ross Stores, Target, and WinCo Foods.
+Opened in 1976, the mall is anchored by Michael's, Old Navy, Ross Stores, Target, Ashley HomeStore, and WinCo Foods.

 The site is on the western edge of the city, near the state border with Washington.
 It is fronted by Pullman Road, State Highway 8, which becomes State Route 270 in Washington and connects to Pullman, the other chief city on the Palouse, 7 mi west.

 History

-Grading of the property began in October 1974; the first stores to open at the site were, from the east end, Kmart, Rosauers, and Pay 'n Save (now Rite Aid) drugstore, all in 1976.
+Grading of the property began in October 1974; the first stores to open at the site were, from the east end, Kmart, Rosauers, and Pay 'n Save (later PayLess, then Rite Aid, now vacant) drugstore, all in 1976.
 The mall had been in development since 1964, and the land on which it was built was leased from the University of Idaho.
 The land was previously owned and farmed by the Mix family for several generations.
 Developer Earl D. McCarthy died in 1979, and the ownership of the mall went to his children, Madeline Edgren and Mike McCarthy.
 The main enclosed portion of the mall opened October 1979, featuring J. C. Penney and The Bon Marché (now Macy's) department stores, and Lamonts opened August 1980.